Timpanogos Chief Sanpitch Murdered

 Barbwire

-Timpanogos Chief Sanpitch(Tenaciono) was a son of Chief Moonch, and the father of Nu’Iunts Black Hawk whoes mother was Tanar-oh-wich and gave birth to several children.
+Timpanogos Chief Sanpitch(Tenaciono) was murdered in cold blood June 18, 1866.
+He was a son of Chief Moonch and the father of Nu’Iunts Black Hawk, whose mother was Tanar-oh-wich and gave birth to several children.
 Sanpitch was a brother of Timpanogos leaders Wakara, Sowiette, Arapeen, Ammon, Tobia (Tabby), and Grospean.
+See Timpanogos Biography .

-Following seventeen years of severe hardship from Mormon colonization, broken treaties, destruction of the environment, land loss, and the massacre of hundreds of Shoshoni at Bear River.
-The Timpanogos had reached the point where the logical choice was to retaliate to defend their rights and provide protection for their people.
+Under Brigham Young's order to exterminate the Timpanogos, they had endured seventeen years of severe hardship from Mormon colonization, broken treaties, and the massacre of hundreds of Shoshoni; the Timpanogos had reached the point of desperation where the logical choice was to retaliate to defend their rights and provide protection for their people.

-Timpanogos leaders had led several forays against the whites taking their cattle, doing whatever was possible to discourage the white expansion in to their domain.
-Congress in 1864 authorized Treaty Negotiations for the Indians of Utah Territory, and on June 8, 1865 the Spanish Fork Treaty was negotiated with the Timpanogos Nation.
-However, the treaty would fail ratification as it bore the signature of Brigham Young, thus leaving intact the Uinta Valley Reservation, land belonging to the Timpanogos.
-Congress declared "rather than associate with Brigham Young on such an occasion, they would have the negotiations fail; they would rather the Indians, than the Mormons, would have the land." - Commission of Indian Affairs Annual Report 1865, O.H.
-Irish and Peter Gottfredson Indian Depredations in Utah
+Timpanogos leaders had led several forays against the whites taking their cattle, doing whatever was possible to discourage the white expansion into their domain.
+Congress in 1864 authorized Treaty Negotiations for the Indians of Utah Territory.
+On June 8, 1865, members of the Timpanogos Nation signed the Spanish Fork Treaty, and Brigham Young represented the Church of Jesus Christ Of Larrer-Day Saints.
+However, the treaty would fail ratification as it bore the signature of Brigham Young, leaving the land belonging to the Timpanogos intact. -Commission of Indian Affairs Annual Report 1865, O.H.
+Irish and Peter Gottfredson author Indian Depredations in Utah.
+See Black Hawk War Treaties.

 In 1866, Sanpitch and a few of his warriors were camped near Nephi.
 Brigham Young and Gen. Wells hearing of this laid plans to have Sanpitch and his men arrested.
 The strategy being that they could hold Sanpitch ransom to force the hand of his son Black Hawk.
 Believing that Black Hawk, upon learning of his capture, would try to free them; then the Mormon militia could capture Black Hawk.
 On the 14th of June the militia secretly surrounded the camp of Sanpitch and his men during the night.
 Just at dawn an old woman came out of one of the Tee Pees carrying wood to light a fire, she spotted some of the army men and yelled to alert the others.
 The militia quickly moved in, when one Indian tried to escape was shot down.